gjkaur/Guided-Projects-Coursera/README.md

       The hands on project on Getting Started with Power BI Desktop is divided into following tasks:

       - Task 1: Introduction
-      - Task 2: Overview of the Rhyme interface
+      - Task 2: Overview of the Rhyme interface (Coursera's hands-on platform called Rhyme) - instant access to a cloud desktop with Python, Jupyter, and TensorFlow pre-installed.
       - Task 3: Importing the Data
       - Task 4: Fixing the Column Names
       - Task 5: Transforming the Data